quil-lang/quil/spec/Quil.md

 ```

 Locations within the instruction sequence are denoted by labels, which are names
 that are prepended with an `@` symbol, like `@START`.
-The declaration of a new
-label within the instruction sequence is called a jump target, and is written
+Labels are used as targets
-with the `LABEL` directive.
+in JUMP-like instructions, and are written with the `LABEL` directive.

 Examples: